 All course materials are available on UM Learn.
-The assignment and Unit quizzes will be submitted through the Quizzes application on UM Learn and the Discussions Postings will be submitted on UM Learn.
+Assignments will be submitted through the Assignment folder on UM Learn and the links to the chapter quizzes on MindTap are available on UM Learn.
 The midterm exam and the final exam will be written on UM Learn.